Global Food Safety (GFSI) Certification for the Packaging Industry

 Today, many companies in the packaging sector are undertaking GFSI certification to help ensure food safety and brand protection as well as to secure new business opportunities for customers specifying GFSI-certified packaging suppliers.

 To begin your GFSI packaging certification, contact NSF at +1 877.893.1325 or email email@example.com.

 Benefits of Certification

-NSF International is accredited to certify to all three GFSI recognized packaging standards:
+NSF International companies are accredited to certify to all three GFSI recognized packaging standards:

 - BRC Global Standard for Packaging and Packaging Materials (GFSI benchmarked)

 Third-party certification to GFSI packaging standards demonstrates a manufacturer’s strong commitment to safe manufacturing materials and processes.
 It distinguishes the “upper echelon” of packaging suppliers and separates industry leaders from industry followers.

 NSF International is the leading global certifier to GFSI benchmarked standards, with exceptional technical expertise, consistently calibrated auditors and capacity for a timely path to certification.
 Backed by nearly 70 years of food safety expertise and a current average of 35,000 annual GFSI certifications, we enable packaging and packaging materials manufacturers around the globe to demonstrate compliance to the world’s highest food safety standards.